-Join Ben Long for an in-depth discussion in this video Exploring white balance and highlight recovery, part of Learn Photography: Shooting in Raw Mode.
+Join Ben Long for an in-depth discussion in this video Exploring white balance and highlight recovery, part of Exploring Photography: Shooting in Raw Mode.

 - Here in Camera Raw, white balance is at the top…of our controls because it's a fairly critical edit to make.…The white balance controls in your raw converter…might be actually all that you need…to get the color in your image where you want it.…The temperature slider alters the color…in your image from cool to warm, while the tint slider…makes very subtle adjustments from green to purple.…Temperature is the far more critical adjustment.…The tint slider is used simply to reverse any unwanted green…or purple shift that the temperature slider might introduce.…